vlngf/OilMetagenomesDB/assets/documentation/samples/README.md

 # OilMetagenomesDB - Samples Column Specifications

 This page describes columns definitions for all sample-level lists.
+Also there is a dictionary that describes materials column.

-Sample columns are as follows:
+## Sample columns:

 | Feature | Description | Example | Possible values | Type, pattern, enum |
 | :---: | :---: | :---: | :---: | :---: |